Skip to main content

 6.3.3

-Meals, drinks and snacks provided to older people (including where older people have specialised dietary needs or need support to eat):
+Meals, drinks and snacks provided to individuals (including where individuals have specialised dietary needs or need support to eat):

-• are served at the correct temperature and in an appealing way, including the presentation of texture modified foods using tools, such as moulds
+2. are served at the correct temperature and in an appealing way, including the presentation of texture modified foods using tools such as moulds

-• are in accordance with each older person’s choice
+5. are in accordance with each individual’s choice

 Label